 The food insecurity rates observed in this study were extremely high.
 FNFNES recorded food prices in outlets, however prices are but one dimension of food access, and the importance of traditional food is not limited to nutrition, but has a myriad of other social, cultural and ceremonial implications.
 There is an imperative need to investigate a wide array of factors influencing food security and food sovereignty.
-Future efforts need to be made at supplementing individual data with community and systems level data, including the market and traditional food environment (e.g., market food availability, access, pricing, marketing, the ability of the community to influence food grown and sold within the community, traditional food access, distribution channels, activities, etc).
+Future efforts need to be made for supplementing individual data with community and systems level data, including the market and traditional food environment (e.g., market food availability, access, pricing, marketing, the ability of the community to influence food grown and sold within the community, traditional food access, distribution channels, activities, etc).
 It has been established that traditional food improves the diet greatly, however many ecosystems are under significant threat from current human activities, as well as climate change.

-Self-determination, food sovereignty and a general sense of wellness have all been profoundly impacted by colonization, which includes severe strictures that were historically placed on the exercise of jurisdiction over lands and resources.
-Greater autonomy and self-determination, along with co-management and shared decision-making, have been identified as key to long-term conservation and stewardship of ecosystems.
+Food sovereignty and community well-being have been profoundly impacted by colonization, which includes severe strictures that were historically placed on the exercise of jurisdiction over lands and resources.
+Greater autonomy and self-determination along with co-management and shared decision-making, have been identified as key to long-term conservation and stewardship of ecosystems.
+It is clear that Indigenous values and priorities need to be recognized and included in all federal, provincial and local government decisions with respect to land use, development, conservation, and habitat protection, with an intention to maintain or enhance access to and availability of high quality traditional food.